 - Other fiction: 80,000 – 120,000 words

 That doesn’t mean that manuscripts exceeding these word counts can’t get published.
 They can and they do.
-But your work better be exceptional to justify the extra cost involved.
+But, if you exceed these ranges, your work better be exceptional to justify the extra cost involved.
 Even then, you will have to work harder to sell your work.

-I’m planning to self-publish, so word count doesn’t matter.
+I’m planning to self-publish, so my word count doesn’t matter.
 (NOT!)

 Word count still matters.
-Editors charge more to review longer works.
-If you plan to print books, bigger will cost you more.
+You’ll need the help of an editor and they charge more for longer works.
+If you plan to print paperback or hardcover, bigger books will cost you more.

-Most importantly, and this applies to physical and digital works, readers understand that longer works require a larger investment of their time — and will often avoid bigger-than-average works by unknown authors.
+Most importantly (and this applies to both physical and digital works), readers understand that longer works require a larger investment of their time — and will often avoid large works by unknown authors.

 Don’t let your word count block your creativity.

 Don’t be like me.
 On my first novel, when I got to point where I could estimate the word count for the completed work, I would panic and start chopping and reworking.
-I made it 75% to 80% of the way on four different rewrites of my first manuscript before I finally completed the story on my fifth attempt.
+I made it 75% to 80% of the way on four different rewrites of my first manuscript before I finally finished.
 I had to give myself permission to overrun my word count target in order to get all the way to the finish line.